TUdarbe/tudarbe.github.io/index.md

 ## 🛠 Projects

 ### [Northlinecards](https://www.northlinecards.ca)
 Created a card search platform for the One Piece TCG using Python, React, and Supabase.
-Built data pipelines with Scrapy and Dagster, deployed on Vercel, and tracked user analytics with Posthog.

 ## 🧠 Skills